Designing Celebration Moments & Search 2.0 for Scalable Discovery

 Context — About Wall of Portfolios

-Wall of Portfolios is a curated platform where designers showcase high-quality, structured portfolios, and recruiters discover top design talent.
+Wall of Portfolios is a curated platform where designers showcase high-quality, structured portfolios and recruiters discover top design talent.

 Problem statement